 Built in 1937, this gem was designed by architect Benjamin Brown in magnificent Art Deco style.
-There were over 640 seats in the theatre along with a balcony.
-The two-storey, rectangular building features a number of heritage elements.
-This includes the exterior buff brick cladding with cast stone and brick detailing.
+There were over 640 seats in the theatre, including the balcony.
+The two-storey, rectangular building features several heritage elements, including the exterior buff brick cladding with cast stone and brick detailing.
 Projecting over the main entrances is a rounded-corner marquee.
-That similar style is also seen in the wing that extends along the Westmoreland Ave side.
+A similar style is also seen in the wing that extends along the Westmoreland Ave side.

 Changes Throughout the Years

 In 1990, the Paradise became part of the local Festival Cinemas chain.
-They screened repertory and arthouse movies in a few of the single-screen theatres around Toronto including the Fox, Kingsway, Revue and Royal.
+They screened repertory and arthouse movies in a few single-screen theatres around Toronto, including the Fox, Kingsway, Revue and Royal.
 In 2006, the chain shut down, closing Paradise Theatre.
 One year later, the building was given heritage status.

-In the early 2010’s, Paradise Theatre was purchased by Moray Tawse, owner of Tawse Winery.
-Mr Tawse hired Toronto-based firm ERA Architects, who specialize in heritage conservation, to restore the neighbourhood landmark back to its former glory.
-Since some of the theatre’s architectural attributes were lost over time, the architects relied on historic photos as well as researching similar theatres of the era.
-Some of the updates included:
+In the early 2010s, Moray Tawse, owner of Tawse Winery, purchased Paradise Theatre.
+Mr Tawse hired Toronto-based firm ERA Architects, which specializes in heritage conservation, to restore the neighbourhood landmark to its former glory.
+Since some of the theatre’s architectural attributes were lost over time, the architects relied on historical photos and researched similar era theatres.
+Some of the updates include:

 - The reconstruction of the Paradise Theatre’s marquee and blade sign.
-While for several years the “Paradise” blade sign had been replaced with a much smaller sign, today’s “PARADISE” sign looks very much like it did when the theatre first opened.
-The impressive and eye-catching neon sign was created by the skilled team at Pride Signs.
+While the “Paradise” blade sign had been replaced for several years with a much smaller sign, today’s “PARADISE” sign looks very much like it did when the theatre first opened.
+The skilled team created the impressive and eye-catching neon sign at Pride Signs.

 - The stainless-steel box office and entrance doors were also reconstructed as the originals, at some point, had been removed.